Danny Coulombe

 Daniel Paul Coulombe (born October 26, 1989) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for theLos Angeles Dodgers, Oakland Athletics, Baltimore Orioles, Minnesota Twins and Texas Rangers.
+He has previously played in Major League Baseball (MLB) for the Los Angeles Dodgers, Oakland Athletics, Baltimore Orioles, Minnesota Twins, Texas Rangers, and Boston Red Sox.

 Amateur career

 Coulombe attended Chaparral High School in Scottsdale, Arizona.
 As a senior he was 9–0 with a 0.75 earned run average (ERA) and 138 strikeouts.
 He was named to the Rawlings All-America team, and was a Baseball America Third-team All-American and State Player of the Year.
 He set several school records including career strikeouts (288), single season strikeouts (138) and single game strikeouts (20).
 He was part of two state championship teams and the 2006 Connie Mack World Series champions.

-The Los Angeles Dodgers selected Coulombe in the 17th round of the 2008 Major League Baseball Draft, but he did not sign.
+The Los Angeles Dodgers selected Coulombe in the 17th round of the 2008 Major League Baseball draft, but he did not sign.
 He chose to attend the University of Southern California (USC) on an athletic scholarship to play college baseball for the USC Trojans.
 Coach Chad Kreuter said he expected Coulombe to be a "premier pitcher at USC."
 However, he only appeared in four games as a freshman (making one start) and was 0–1 with a 13.50 ERA.
 Coulombe claimed that he was not healthy that season and it was affecting his mechanics.

 Coulombe left USC and enrolled at South Mountain Community College.
 In the first inning of his first start he felt a pop in the back of his shoulder and left the game.
 Unable to regain his mechanics after the injury, the coaches shut him down for the rest of the season.
 He briefly considered giving up baseball but chose to enroll at Texas Tech University for his junior season.
 He was the Red Raiders opening day starter in 2011 and combined with two relievers on a two-hitter.
 He suffered a torn ulnar collateral ligament in his pitching elbow on March 11, costing him the rest of the season.
 Coulombe underwent Tommy John surgery and returned to action the following season, allowing three hits and one run in 5 1/3 innings in his return.
 He appeared in 10 games (only two starts) and was 1–0 with a 2.53 ERA.